History of Otago: The development of organised labour

+As Dunedin confronted the changes of industrialisation between 1900 and 1910, research recorded that, built on profitable periods in the 1880s and 1890s, there was still a privileged business elite controlling the provincial economy of Otago.
+Unions and business were said to have combined in protesting what was seen as Government neglect of the region and there was a period in which the citizens rekindled a sense of pride in what they had achieved as Scottish pioneers.
+Another issue was the impact of localism on how authorities in Dunedin were able to systematically plan and implement basic infrastructure for the management of drainage, sewerage and drinking water.
+Once again there was some degree of unity in response to this and significantly the Trades Council and a socialist group, the Fabian Society, were able, with some success, to lobby the council to make changes.
+The influx of engineers with technological knowledge, people with skill in urban planning and those with medical expertise, was a major factor in contributing to the intervention of the national Government in local politics and some changes made at this level brought about improvement in fire-fighting services, public transport and the rationalisation of independent boroughs.

+In 1894 Clutha went dry followed by the Oamaru district in 1905 and Bruce in 1922 and in 1917 6pm closing was introduced for pubs.
+Otago sent men to fight in the Boer War in South Africa.
+This was the first of many overseas military operations that mean from Otago took part in.

 Several major floods have occurred on the Clutha, most notably the "Hundred year floods" of 14–16 October 1878 and 13–15 October 1978.
 The 1878 flood is regarded as New Zealand's greatest known flood.
 During this, a bridge at Clydevale was washed downstream, where it collided with the Balclutha Road Bridge, destroying the latter.

 Bendix Hallenstein, came from Australia in the 1860s started his retail business in Queenstown and then Dunedin from the early 1880s.
 By the 1900s he was trading New Zealand wide.

 The first the New Zealand and South Seas Exhibition in 1889–90 was a high point of Dunedin economic and cultural importance.
 The large scale tourist potential of Otago had been acknowledged since at least the 1870s in McKay's Otago Almanac.
 With the building of the Dunedin to Kingston railway in the late 1870s this potential could be realised.
 By the early 1900s Summer tourism around Lake Wakatipu had been full established.